Voigtländer Vitessa L3 is a German 35mm film rangefinder camera, manufactured in the mid-1950s.

-Even though I cannot recommend this camera to everyone, I use mine almost daily.
+Though I cannot recommend this camera to all, I use mine almost daily.

 Repairs and maintenance.

-If you are lucky to get your Vitessa in a fully-functional condition, there isn’t much to do other than to shoot it at a few times a month and blow the dust off the lens.
+If you are lucky to get your Vitessa in a fully functional condition, there isn’t much to do other than to shoot it a few times a month and blow the dust off the lens.
 Unfortunately, that’s rarely the case.

-A common red flag is a plunger that can not retract into the body and depressed.
-In this condition, the camera can not be repaired without creating custom-machined parts and fitting them in the maze of incredible mechanical complexity.
-Read the above and stay away from cameras you can not fix.
+A common red flag is a plunger that can not retract into the body.
+In this condition, the camera can not be repaired without creating custom-machined parts and fitting them in the maze of mechanical complexity.

 If you have no experience fixing film cameras, Vitessa is not the one to start with.
 Even calibrating the rangefinder may cost you more than one day of tweaking with all the right tools and diagrams.

 The camera needs a degree of care when unfolded into an open, ready position.
 You must hold a finger on top of the combi-plunger as it snaps very swiftly upwards, which is known to cause malfunction and eventual death of the device.
 The correct method of opening this camera is to hold it in both hands so that the barn doors are facing away, as you lightly press your left thumb on top of the combi-plunger.
 Once ready, you can depress the shutter button.
-At this point, your lens might not extend all the way out on its own; you can help it by pulling the barn doors lightly apart with your fingers.
-Keep your left thumb on top of combi-plunger until you feel it spring up and you successfully cushion its release.
+Keep your left thumb on top of the combi-plunger until you feel it spring up to cushion its release.
+Your lens might not extend all the way out on its own; you can help it by pulling the barn doors lightly apart with your fingers.

 How to calibrate the rangefinder.